aparmendariz/mcf_docs/docs/source/user_guide/estimation.rst

 Different types of treatment effects
 ------------------------------------

 The Modified Causal Forest estimates three types of treatment effects, which differ in their aggregation level and are discussed in depth by `Lechner (2019) <https://doi.org/10.48550/arXiv.1812.09487>`_.
-These effects are the average treatment effect (:math:`\textrm{ATE}`), the group average treatment effect (:math:`\textrm{GATE}`), and the individualized average treatment effect (:math:`\textrm{IATE}`). [#]_
+These effects are the average treatment effect (:math:`\textrm{ATE}`), the group average treatment effect (:math:`\textrm{GATE}`), and the individualized average treatment effect (:math:`\textrm{IATE}`).
+[1]_

 Let us consider a discrete, multi-valued treatment :math:`D`.
 The potential outcome of treatment state :math:`d` is denoted by :math:`Y^d`.
-The covariates that are needed to correct for selection bias are denoted by :math:`X`. :math:`Z \subset X` is a vector of features that defines the effect heterogeneity of interest. :math:`Z` can contain continuous and discrete variables, but usually these are variables with relatively "few values" that define population groups (e.g. age, gender, etc.).
+The covariates that are needed to correct for selection bias are denoted by :math:`X`. :math:`Z \subset X` is a vector of features that defines the effect heterogeneity of interest. :math:`Z` can contain continuous and discrete variables.
+Often these are variables with relatively "few values" that define population groups (e.g. age, gender, etc.).
 The effects of interest are then defined as:

 .. math::